Code of Conduct

 Councillor Code of conduct May 2023

-Complaints about Ilminster Town Councillors must be made to The Monitoring Officer at South Somerset District Council; please refer to the South Somerset District Council process and forms using the following link:
+Complaints about Ilminster Town Councillors must be made to The Monitoring Officer at Somerset Council; please refer to the Somerset Council process and forms using the following link:

 Councillors Declaring Interests